You can create scripts for monitoring native applications on mobile devices by leveraging the API calls and HTTP requests from the mobile app.

 Play back the script to make sure the tests you provision will run successfully.

-When the script is complete, upload the script to the Dynatrace Portal.
+When the script is complete, upload the script to the Synthetic Classic Portal.

 This example script consists of two steps: It authenticates the user, and then displays a user-specific dashboard.